Pack3tL0ss/ConsolePi/README.md

 **2. Semi-Automatic Install**

-Alternatively you can clone this repository, then run the install script.
+Alternatively you can clone this repository to /etc manually, then run the install script.
 The only real benefit here would be pre-configuring some of the parameters in the config file:

 ```
 cd /etc